awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

 ------
 #### [ SDK for Python \(Boto3\) ]

 Use the following `create_dataset_export_job` to export the data in a dataset to an Amazon S3 bucket\.
-Give the job a name, replace `dataset arn` with the Amazon Resource Name \(ARN\) of the dataset that you want to export, and replace `role ARN` with the ARN of the Amazon Personalize service\-linked role that you created in [Creating an IAM service role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
+Give the job a name, replace `dataset arn` with the Amazon Resource Name \(ARN\) of the dataset that you want to export, and replace `role ARN` with the ARN of the Amazon Personalize service\-linked role that you created in [Creating an IAM role for Amazon Personalize](aws-personalize-set-up-permissions.md#set-up-create-role-with-permissions)\.
 In `s3DataDestination`, for the `kmsKeyArn`, optionally provide the ARN for your AWS KMS key, and for the `path` provide the path to your output Amazon S3 bucket\.

  For `ingestionMode`, specify the data to export from the following options:
 + Specify `BULK` to export only data that you imported in bulk using a dataset import job\.